rxdi/xmigrate/README.md

 }
 ```

-## Typescript migrations
+## TypeScript migrations

-To be able to run Migrations with typescript you need to set `typescript: true` inside `xmigrate.js` and install `@gapi/cli` globally
+To be able to run migrations with TypeScript you need to set `typescript: true` inside `xmigrate.js` and install `@gapi/cli` globally

 Install `@gapi/cli` for runtime build using `glob`